afnog/sse/ip/exercise.md

 Investigate the properties of the packets by expanding layers at the bottom.

+Investigate a DNS packet.
+What host is being looked up, by who and why?

+What's the source MAC address of your incoming packets?
+And destination of your outgoing packets?
+Why?

 If you find something interesting/unusual, send a pcap file to the intructor.

 ### Learn how to filter captures